Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/sharing-and-reusing-data-note.md

 - Identifier – a unique public identifier (e.g., an ARK or DOI)

 ### Common additional elements

-- Although the core elements are sufficient in the simplest case
-- citation to the entirety of a static dataset
+Core elements are sufficient in the simplest case, citing a complete static dataset

-- additional elements may be needed if you wish to cite a dynamic dataset or a subset of a larger dataset.
+Additional elements may be needed if you wish to cite

+- A dynamic (changing) dataset
+- or a subset of a larger dataset.

+These include:

-- Version of the dataset analyzed in the citing paper
+- Version of the dataset you analyzed.
-- Access date when the data was accessed for analysis in the citing paper
+- Date when the data was accessed.
-- Subset of the dataset analyzed (e.g., a range of dates or record numbers, a list of variables)
+- Subset of the dataset analyzed
-- Verifier that the dataset or subset accessed by a reader is identical to the one analyzed by the author (e.g., a Checksum)
-- Location of the dataset on the internet, needed if the identifier is not "actionable" (convertable to a web address)
+	- a range of dates
+	- a range of records/observations
+	- a list of variables used

 ### Example citations
 “OECD (2008), Social Expenditures aggregates, OECD Social Expenditure Statistics (database). http://dx.doi.org/10.1787/000530172303 (Accessed on 2008-12-02).”t44q88124